Home

 HR1035

-HR1035 is a variable and double supergiant star in the constellation of Camelopardalis.
+HR1035 is a variable and double supergiant star of spectral class B9 in the constellation of Camelopardalis.

 HR1035 visual magnitude is 4.21.
-Because of its moderate brightness, HR1035 should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, HR1035 is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.21